nergalex/f5-aks-kic-lab-admin/readme.rst

 NGINX workshop - admin guide
 ##############################################################
-Thank you for your interest in *NGINX Ingress Controller workshop*.
+Thank you for your interest in *NGINX workshops*.
+*NGINX workshops* is a F5 community lab that helps:
+    - Architect to better understand benefits and caveats of each design approach,
-*NGINX Ingress Controller workshop* is a F5 community lab that helps DevSecOps teams manage NGINX Ingress Controller deployments by adding control, visibility and security to their Apps.
+    - DevSecOps to manage NGINX components by adding control, visibility and security.

 If you are a student, please visit `User guide <https://f5-k8s-ctfd.docs.emea.f5se.com/>`_.

-The *NGINX Ingress Controller workshop* Administration Guide documents the administration of the lab platform and each lab through `Red Hat Ansible Tower <https://www.ansible.com/products/tower>`_.
+This *NGINX  workshops* Administration Guide documents deployment and administration of the lab platform.

 .. contents:: Contents
     :local: